-Our success is attributable to our employees' hard work and dedication.
-We are grateful for their service, the pride they take in their work, and for being part of the Cathay family.
-Their devotion will continue to make this a great Company to work for.
+Our efforts in 2017 were further validated by our recent ranking in Forbes Best Banks in America in 2018 as #12, seven spots higher than the previous year, reinforcing the important role we play in our communities in providing access to capital and the core banking services at the heart of day-to-day activities.
+Our success is attributable to our employees' hard work and heart.
+We are grateful for their service and commitment, the pride they take in their work, and for being part of the Cathay family.
+Their devotion to our customers and the communities in which they live and work will continue to make this a great Company to work for.